Andreaj42/Andreaj42.github.io/pages/homelab.md

 I've set up and maintained a collection of self-hosted tools on my Homelab.
 These tools have not only empowered me to streamline various tasks but have also fostered collaborative work and resource optimization.

 - **JupyterHub**: I've deployed a <a href="https://jupyter.org/hub">JupyterHub</a> on my Homelab, which allowed me to offload computational tasks from my personal computer during coursework.
 It also facilitated collaboration with colleagues.
 - **Pi-hole**: It serves as a network-wide ad blocker, effectively blocking unwanted ads across all devices on my home network.
-Furthermore, it offers local DNS resolution management, enhancing security and privacy while maintaining a fast and efficient DNS resolution process.
+Furthermore, <a href="https://pi-hole.net/">Pi-hole</a> offers local DNS resolution management, enhancing security and privacy while maintaining a fast and efficient DNS resolution process.
 - **GitHub Runners**: These runners empower my continuous integration and deployment (CI/CD) workflows, allowing me to build, test, and deploy my projects with speed and flexibility.
 By running these runners on my Homelab, I have greater control over my development pipeline, ensuring resource optimization for my projects.

 ## Other Tools